The contribution of binary star formation via core-fragmentation on protostellar multiplicity: Method

 We use a locally developed version of the publicly available magnetohydrodynamics (MHD) Adaptive mesh refinement (AMR) code \texttt{Ramses} \citep{teyssier_cosmological_2002}, which is described in \citet{haugbolle_stellar_2018}.
+To explore how binarity is affected by the environment we have carried out six models of a star-forming region.
+These are an extension of the models discussed in \citet{haugbolle_stellar_2018} and we refer the reader to for more details about the methodology and numerical methods.
+The models have initial gas masses of $M_{gas}=$1500, 3000, 3750, 4500, 6000 and 12000 $\msun$ and a periodic box size of $L_{box} =4$ pc.
+The equation of state is isothermal assuming a 10 K gas.
+The initial conditions are homogeneous and contain a magnetic field of $7.2\mu\mathrm{G}$, initially aligned with the z-axis, corresponding to an average Alfvenic Mach number of 5.

-The simulation setup is a $4\,\mathrm{pc}^3$ box with an isothermal equation of state and solenoidal turbulent driving resulting in a typical velocity dispersion of 2~km~s$^{-1}$, with periodic boundary conditions.
-Six simulations were run with initial gas masses of $1500, 3000, 3750, 4500, 6000$ and $12000\msun$.
-The box contains a magnetic field of $7.2\mu\mathrm{G}$, initially aligned with z-axis, corresponding to an alfvenic Mach number of 5.
-The simulations ran until a star formation efficiency (SFE) of at least 0.05 was reached.
-The SFE is defined as the fraction of the initial gas mass that is accreted onto sink particles.
-The refinement strategy is based on the overdensity.
+To create a state that reflects the observed density-velocity-magnetic field relations we use continuous solenoidal random turbulent driving on the largest scale with an amplitude that results in a typical 3D velocity dispersion of 2 $\kms$.
+Initially, turbulence is driven for 20 dynamical timescales to erase any memory of the homogeneous initial conditions.
+Then gravity and sink particle formation are turned on while driving is maintained.
+The models are evolved until they reach a star formation efficiency (SFE) of at least 5\%.
+The SFE is defined as the fraction of the initial gas mass that is accreted into sink particles.

+We use a root grid of 256$^3$ and add six levels of AMR refinement.
+The refinement strategy is based on the over-density.
 We refine the root grid when the density reaches a threshold density such that the Jeans length is resolved by 14.4 cells, and then refine the grid every time the density increases by a factor of four, keeping the minimum number of cells per Jeans length constant on all levels, except the highest level of refinement.
-Sink particles are allowed to form on the highest level of refinement from gas that has reached a density corresponding to resolving the Jeans length with at least 2 cells.
-The maximum resolution is $50\au$, and the density threshold for sink formation is $1.7\,10^9$ cm$^{-3}$.
+The resolution on the highest level of refinement is $50\au$, and the density threshold for sink formation is $1.7\times,10^9$ cm$^{-3}$.
 Details of each simulation are summarised in \Cref{tab:simulation_summary}.

-\subsubsection{Sink particle model}
+\subsection{Sink particle model}

 A sink particle model is implemented to capture star formation.
 A summary of the sink particle formation parameters is below.
-For a detailed description of the sink particle model, please refer to \cite{haugbolle_stellar_2018}.
-In order for a sink particle for form within our simulations, the collapsing gas must meet the following criteria:
+For a detailed description of the sink particle model, readers can refer to \cite{haugbolle_stellar_2018}.
+For a sink particle to form within our simulations, the collapsing gas must meet the following criteria: